 By preparing everything beforehand, you will greatly simplify the illustrator’s task and ensure the project is done correctly.
 This will also prevent any additional costly mistakes during book production.

 4 Great Places to Look for a Children’s Book Illustrator:

-If you plan on self-publishing your children’s book, finding an illustrator can feel like your biggest challenge.
-But it doesn’t have to be.
-Here are 4 places where you can look for an illustrator who’s a perfect match to create the art in your children’s story.
+Now that you know what to send an illustrator, here are 4 places where you can look for an illustrator who’s a perfect match to create the art in your children’s story.